Fredrick-Kakembo/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 ## `Introduction` <a name="introduction"></a>

 Mutations (random single or multiple base changes) in DNA or RNA can have a beneficial (eg in evolution), neutral or harmful effect in an organism.
-Many diseases including mostly **cancers** (second leading cuase of death) are as a result of harmful mutations in crucial genes eg Tumor suppressor genes, that cause cells to grow and divide uncontrollably, infiltrating and destroying normal body tissues.
+Many diseases including mostly **cancers** (second leading cause of death) are as a result of harmful mutations in crucial genes eg Tumor suppressor genes, that cause cells to grow and divide uncontrollably, infiltrating and destroying normal body tissues.
 These mutations can be germline (inhrited) or somatic (acquired after birth), and a common kind of genetic mutation as a result of either is [Loss of Heterozygosity (LOH)](https://en.wikipedia.org/wiki/Loss_of_heterozygosity).
 LOH usually leads to loss of one normal copy or a group of genes, which is a common even in cancer development.
 Germline mutations can easily be identified by comparing a sample genome to a reference, however the story is quite different when it comes to somatic mutations as we need both a normal and tumor tissue DNA from the patient.

 <br>

-> In this project, we aimed at reproducing a workflow that identifies germline and somatic variants, variants affeted by LOH using both a health and tumor tissue, from which we would report variant sites and genes affected that could likely be the cause to the disease.
+> In this project, we aimed at reproducing a workflow that identifies germline and somatic variants, variants affected by LOH using both a health and tumor tissue, from which we would report variant sites and genes affected that could likely be the cause to the disease.
 Such insights can help us track the genetic events driving tumorigenesis in patients and might be useful in diagnosis, prognosis, developing and guiding therapeutics strategies.

 <br>